Canosa di Puglia: Hypogeum and catacombs

-Canosa has ancient Hypogeum (many probably still hidden).
+Canosa has ancient Hypogea (many probably still hidden).
 These were used first by Dauni as pagan catacombs, and, within them, celebrated funerary cults, demonstrating an advanced civilization in the vast era from 6000 BC to 2nd century AD).
 The burials in the tombs continued to Roman times.
 The tombs contained, in addition to the deceased (often found in the fetal position), personal items found in urns or deposited in niches.
 Over the years, however, many of these artifacts (including precious jewelry in gold and bronze, pottery, red figures and askos) have been lost (or in private hands) due to grave robbers.
 Often these sites have frescoes with an allegorical passage of the deceased to take in the afterlife (for deductio ad inferos).
 The most important are those of the Cerberus, Lagrasta, Boccaforno and the Hoplite.
 Other exhibits recovered at the local Museum.

 Not far from the town lies in the depths of clay soil, the necropolis of Santa Sofia.
 Used around the 4th century AD, for early Christians, it extended over other tombs dating back to the time of the persecution against the Christians.
 It was discovered around 1960 and is undergoing restoration.